gaultier/blog/perhaps_rust_needs_defer.md

 ## Second attempt to free the memory properly

-So, let's first try to dodge the problem the <s>hacky</s> easy way by pretending that the memory is allocated by a `Box`, which only needs the pointer, just like `free()`:
+So, let's first try to dodge the problem the <s>hacky</s> simple way by pretending that the memory is allocated by a `Box`, which only needs the pointer, just like `free()`:

 ```rust
     #[test]